 Instructor, Southern Evangelical Seminary, NC (2008 - 2011).

 Evangelical Philosophical Society

 Evangelical Theological Society

-J.T. is married to Serena, and has three children: Alæthia, Zoë, and Trinity
+J.T. is married to Serena, and has four children: Alæthia, Zoë, Trinity, and Charity.